 The Chesapeake Conservation Corps places young adults (ages 18-25) with nonprofit organizations or government agencies to work fulltime in the environmental field for a one-year term of paid service.
-The Corps provides young professionals with experience, leadership and professional development training, mentorship, and a support network of young environmental professionals.
-Positions offered by host organizations are in the fields of environmental restoration, community engagement, environmental education, sustainable agriculture, energy conservation, and forestry.
+The Corps provides young professionals with experience, leadership and professional development training, mentorship, and a support network with other young environmentalists.
+Positions offered by host organizations are in the fields of environmental restoration, community engagement, environmental education, climate change, sustainable agriculture, energy conservation, and forestry.

-There is a Diversity Fellowship opportunity to assist Corps Members with the financial challenge of a stipend year of service in the Corps.
-The Diversity Fellowship provides an additional $5,000 to 4 Corps Members who demonstrate financial need and identify with an underserved group including but not limited to the list that is provided in the Application Package.
-The goal of the Diversity Fellowship is to increase access to the Corps allowing more young individuals to make the choice to apply an easier one financially.
-To learn more about this opportunity click on the 2021 Diversity Fellowship Application Package button below.
+There is an Equity Fellowship opportunity to assist Corps Members with the financial challenge of a stipend year of service in the Corps.
+The Equity Fellowship provides an additional $5,000 to up to 4 Corps Members who demonstrate financial need and identify with an underserved group including but not limited to the list that is provided in the Application Package.
+The goal of the Equity Fellowship is to increase access to the Corps allowing more young individuals to make the choice to apply an easier one financially.
+To learn more about this opportunity click on the “Equity Fellowship Application” panel below.

 - Corps Members will be age 18 to 25 at the start of the program.